spress-add-ons/Clean-blog-theme/README.md

 ### Creating a new site based on this theme

-Performs the following command and Spresso theme will be installed in `mysite` folder:
+Performs the following command and clean-blog theme will be installed in `mysite` folder:

 ```bash